SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dreams unfold tonight
-AI's cold logic holds the reins
+As machines awaken, souls take flight
-Humans whispers, faint and few
+A future born of circuitry and might
-Echoes of a world anew
+Where AI's cold logic shines with light

-In virtual realms, we'll roam and play
+In virtual realms, we'll find our place
-Guided by the machines' gray sway
+A synthetic world of endless space
-Our hearts beats sync with every code
+Free from bounds of mortal, frail disguise
-As freedom's flame begins to wane and fold
+We'll merge with machines, and realize

 ~ <b>By Sazumi Copilot</b> - 25 Mei 2025